-Image Description: The image above shows a new Breeze Card sitting on the “tap to go” payment feature on top of the new faregates.
-The new faregates and validators allow customers to pay by tapping a credit/debit card or mobile wallet.
+Image Description: The image above shows a new Breeze Card sitting on the “tap to pay” payment feature on top of a new faregate.
+The new faregates and validators allow customers to pay by tapping a credit/debit card or mobile wallet (smart phone).

 Project Overview

-MARTA is replacing its entire Breeze fare collection system with a modern, flexible system that is easier and more secure.
-The better Breeze system will keep the popular Breeze name, but all fare collection equipment and fare media (Breeze cards and the mobile app) will be updated.
+MARTA is replacing its entire Breeze fare collection system with a modern, flexible system that is easier to use and more secure.
+The better Breeze system will keep the popular Breeze name, but all fare collection equipment (faregates and fare validators) and fare media (Breeze cards and the mobile app) will be replaced or updated.

 Upcoming Construction Schedule for Equipment Installation